eugenielai/eugenielai.github.io/posts/what-happened.md

 Top reasons:
 1. Coming from a low-income family, I became financially independent once I entered UBC.
 I took intern/full-time positions between study terms to save up and worked part-time during study terms.
-2. I did, in a total of, 21 extra credits of business, math, and CS courses on top of my 132-credit combined major.
+2. I did, in a total of, 21 extra credits of business, math, and CS courses on top of my 132-credit combined major, which would usually take five years already on its own.

 Here's a timeline of what happened in the past five years and my plan for the next eight months.